bytecodealliance/component-docs/component-model/src/design/components.md

-Internally, this file could include representations of one or many traditional ("core") WebAssembly modules and sub-components,
-`composed` via their imports and exports.
+Internally, this file could include representations of one or many traditional ("core") WebAssembly modules and sub-components, composed together via their imports and exports.
 Two modules or components can be composed if the imports of one are satisfied by the exports of another.
 Composition can be repeated arbitarily, composing a